kaist-dmlab/RP-DBSCAN/README.md

   hadoop dfs -put input_data_path hdfs_path
   ```
 - Run **RP-DBSCAN** algorithm.
-  - Algorithm paramters.
-  >Necessary parameters
+  >Necessary algorithm parameters
   ```
-   -i : the hdfs path for input dataset. <\br>
+   -i : the hdfs path for input dataset.
-		 -o : the local path to write the meta result of clustering. <\br>
+   -o : the local path to write the meta result of clustering.
-			-np : the number of cores or partitions which you want to set. <\br>
+   -np : the number of cores or partitions which you want to set.
-			-rho : approximation rate. <\br>
+   -rho : approximation rate.
-			-dim : dimension of dataset. <\br>
+   -dim : dimension of dataset.
-			-minPts : minumum number of points in neighborhood to be core point. <\br>
+   -minPts : minumum number of points in neighborhood to be core point.
-			-eps : region query boundary. <\br>
+   -eps : region query boundary.
   ```
   ```
   spark-submit --class main_class jar_file -i inputPath -np numOfPartitions -rho rhoValue -dim numOfDimensions -eps epsilonValue -minPts minPtsValue